 - Start early and be prepared to ask questions.
-You can never begin a transition process too soon.
+You can never begin the transition process too soon.
 Keep a simple electronic or paper journal about your child's activities, interests, and milestones.
 Medical reports and previous evaluation summaries are important.
 This notebook will quickly provide information to your child's service provider during that transitional period.
 Think about these early years as a time to learn more about the programs in your community. - 2.
-Consider visiting and touring your child's future school(s) with and without your child. - 3.
-Check buildings, including restrooms and classrooms, for accessibility features that meet your child's needs.
+Consider visiting and touring your child's future school(s) with and without your child. - Check buildings, including restrooms and classrooms, for accessibility features that meet your child's needs.
 Be prepared to share any ideas that have worked for you with your child (such as behavior strategies, communication systems, likes, and dislikes). - 4.
 Work with your child's new teacher to plan for a successful transition that might include specific morning routines or other activities to ease the shift to school. - 5.
 Explain to your child's teacher how you can be reached when questions arise. - 6.
 Encourage communication between your school personnel and private providers who work with your child. - 7.
 Find out what the Preschool Program offers for new families and choose how you will participate (such as open house, observation scheduling). - 8.
-Meet as many school employees as you can who will be a part of your child's school day (such as secretary, bus driver, janitor, teacher, principal, and others). - 9.
+Meet as many school employees as you can who will be a part of your child's school day (as applicable). - 9.
 Make a plan with your child's new teacher for specific times when the two of you can talk during the year.
 Together, plan other ways you can communicate with each other on a regular basis, like a notebook system, phone calls, or email. - 10.
-Ask about ways to link with other families in your community (such as parent-to-parent support groups, Family Resource Center, Health Department resources, Cooperative Extension Services). - 11.
+Ask about ways to link with other families in your community. - 11.
 Ask about transportation, if needed. - 12.
-Talk with other families of children who have already moved into the Preschool Program. - If local support groups are not available, contact the Family Support Network (FSN) at (800) 852- 0042 or the Exceptional Children's Assistance Center (ECAC) at (800) 962-6817. - 14.
-Attend the PTA or PTO meetings of your school.
+Talk with other families of children who have already moved into the Preschool Program. - 13.
+13.If local support groups are not available, contact the Family Support Network (FSN) at (800) 852-0042 or the Exceptional Children's Assistance Center (ECAC) at (800) 962-6817. - 14.
+Attend the Parent-Teacher Association (PTA) or Parent-Teacher Organization (PTO) meetings of your school.